Cognigy/Documentation/docs/en/docs/webchat/v3/embedding.md

 - [Webchat API](https://github.com/Cognigy/WebchatWidget/blob/master/docs/webchat-api.md).
 Use the Webchat API to create tightly coupled integrations.
 - [CSS Customization](https://github.com/Cognigy/WebchatWidget/blob/master/docs/css-customization.md).
 Customize the look and feel of the Webchat to match the design language of your website.
 - [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/embedding.md).
-Learn how to implement an ongoing Webchat experience across page navigations.
+Learn how to implement an ongoing Webchat experience across page navigation.
 - [Analytics API](https://github.com/Cognigy/WebchatWidget/blob/master/docs/analytics-api.md).
 Get notified and react to events that happen in your Webchat.
 - [Custom Avatars](https://github.com/Cognigy/WebchatWidget/blob/master/docs/custom-avatars.md).
 Change the avatar of the bot or user during the conversation.